The-Marcy-Lab-School/mod-7-react-api-project/proposal.md

 Our application, [app name] is for [target audience].
 It allows users to [what it does and why audience would use it]

+## API

+This application will use the [name of API] API.
+Below are the documentation and specific endpoints we intend to use.

+- Link to API documentation: [Link goes here]
+- [API endpoint #1]
+  - [List of data values used by the endpoint]
+- [API endpoint #2]
+  - [List of data values used by the endpoint]
+- [API endpoint #3]
+  - [List of data values used by the endpoint]

+[If your API requires an API key, say so here.]

 ## 👩‍💻 MVP User Stories

 The core features of the application include: